Alcatraz Versus the Scrivener's Bones

-Alcatraz Versus the Scrivener's Bones is a juvenile fiction novel by Brandon Sanderson, published in November 2008 by Scholastic Press.
+Alcatraz Versus the Scrivener's Bones is a juvenile fiction novel written by American author Brandon Sanderson, published in November 2008 by Scholastic Press.
 It is preceded by Alcatraz Versus the Evil Librarians.

 Plot summary

 Alcatraz Versus the Scrivener's Bones is the second novel in the Alcatraz series.
-Sanderson continues the series as Alcatraz goes to the Library of Alexandria and tries to rescue his Dad and Grandpa from the soul stealing library curators.
+Sanderson continues the series as Alcatraz goes to the Library of Alexandria and tries to rescue his dad and grandfather from the soul stealing library curators.
 Once he arrives he is immediately separated from the rest of the group consisting of Bastille and her mother Draulin, Alcatraz's uncle Kazan, and Alcatraz's cousin Australia.
 Alcatraz is travelling through the library alone and he is often pestered by the curators who ask him to take a book at the cost of his soul.
 The curators speak long forgotten languages which he can understand because of his Translator's Lenses.
 At one point Alcatraz finds Bastille caught in a net, and he breaks the ropes that bind her.
 After Bastille and Alcatraz continue to venture Kazan finds them by utilizing his talent of getting lost.
 He finds them because they are both abstractly lost.
 Soon after the three travel the library with Kazan's talent they activate another trip wire which encloses them in a hardened goo.
 Alcatraz escapes by biting through it, and his friends follow suit.
 Along the way he finds the tomb of Alcatraz the first, who was the first wielder of the breaking talent.
 His tomb does not age because he broke time.
 At the tomb he also finds a note which informs him that his talent is more of a curse than a blessing.
 After activating yet a third trip wire Bastille and Alcatraz fall into a pit.
 After a lengthy (and awkward) discussion about responsibility, they escape using Windstormer's Lenses and proceed to fight the Scrivener's Bones—a sect of Dark Oculators.
 They defeat him by tricking him into checking out a book, then the curators take his soul.
 Later, they find Grandpa Smedry crying over a note.
 It is revealed that indeed, Attica Smedry (Alcatraz's father) has sold his soul for all the knowledge in the world.
 But, in claiming a note written before he was turned into a curator, Alcatraz learns of a way to turn him back.